2017-2018 Executive Committee

 Highly regarded by his peers, he is a multi-term elected member of the Illinois State Bar General Assembly, past co-chair of the ABA Commission on the Jury and in 2013 he was selected as the recipient of the 2013 Distinguished Award for Excellence by the Illinois Bar Foundation.
 He has also been named annually a Super Lawyer in Illinois since 2006, a recognition given to the top five percent of attorneys in each state.

-Mr. Sanchez presently serves on the boards of numerous business organizations including The Executives’ Club of Chicago, The Economic Club of Chicago, The Chicagoland Chamber of Commerce and Independent Maps of Illinois.
-He is a member of The Commercial Club of Chicago since 1995.
+Mr. Sanchez presently serves on the boards of numerous business organizations including The Executives’ Club of Chicago, The Chicagoland Chamber of Commerce and Independent Maps of Illinois.
+He has been a member of The Commercial Club of Chicago since 1995 and currently serves on the Executive Committee of The Economic Club of Chicago.

 He currently serves on numerous not-for-profit boards including: Children's Memorial Hospital, Choose Chicago, Steppenwolf Theatre, Northern Illinois Foundation, Loyola Council of Regents, Northwestern Memorial Foundation and Chicago Scholars.